gitsmith/playground/sample-nodejs-ms/README.md

     6. Press `[Ctrl] + C` to shut down the API

 ## Things to consider including commenting on
+1. Summary about the folder structure and usage of the various parts.
+Link to standards??
-1. Switch to SWC instead of TSC
+2. Switch to SWC instead of TSC
-2. Validation
+3. Validation
-3. Mapping responses
+4. Mapping responses
-4. Unit Testing
+5. Unit Testing
-5. Logging (common lib) - what/when
+6. Logging (common lib) - what/when
-6. Exception handling
+7. Exception handling
-7. Docker
+8. Docker
-8. Steps to create
+9. Steps to create
-9. Status enpoint
+10. Status enpoint
-10. Orchestration Layer
+11. Orchestration Layer
-11. Dependency Injection - mention tsyringe
+12. Dependency Injection - mention tsyringe
-12. Add tracible header…rTracer etc.
+13. Add tracible header…rTracer etc.
-13. E2E Testing
+14. E2E Testing
 11. Coverage Report
 12. Swagger
 14. Follow and note naming conventions